axch/pattern-case/README.md

 - Interface: matchers pass the pieces of the object to the win continuation, and nothing to the lose continuation.
-Since MIT Scheme does not do flow analysis, no measures to make it more effective are taken.
+Since MIT Scheme does not do flow analysis, and certainly doesn't propagate negative information, I did not take that measure to improve its precision.

 - Naming convention: matchers are named after the type name, with no typographic markers.
 What is called `pair?*' in the text is